Chest Pain Treatment

 After reviewing your immediate test results, the hospital health care provider will make a decision about where you should be for the next hours and days.

-Angioplasty is a treatment used for people whose angina does not get better with medication and/or who are at high risk of having a heart attack.
+Angioplasty is a treatment used for people whose angina does not get better with medication or who are at high risk of having a heart attack.

 - Before angioplasty can be done, the area(s) of coronary artery narrowing will be located with coronary arteriography.

-- A thin plastic tube called a catheter is inserted into an artery in the arm or groin with local sedation.
+- A thin plastic tube called a catheter will be inserted into an artery in the arm or groin with local sedation.
 The catheter has a tiny balloon attached to the end.

-- The catheter is threaded through the arteries and into the artery where the narrowing is.
+- The catheter will be threaded through the arteries and into the artery where the narrowing is.

-- The balloon is inflated, opening up the narrowing.
+- The balloon will be inflated, opening up the narrowing.

 - This is not a permanent solution for most people.
 Many require placement of a "stent," a small metal sleeve that is placed in the narrowed artery.
 The stent holds the artery open.